Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 ![Catalogs](../../Assets/Screenshots/PIM/Settings/Catalogs/Catalogs.png "[Catalogs]")

-1. Select the catalog you want to create a sub-category to in the drop-down list in the left column.
+1. Select the catalog in which you want to create a sub-category in the drop-down list in the left column.
   The catalog name is displayed in the drop-down list.

 2. Click the ![Points](../../Assets/Icons/Points01.png "[Points]") (Points) button to the right of the selected catalog.
-  The menu is displayed.
+  The catalog context menu is displayed.

   ![Menu](../../Assets/Screenshots/PIM/Settings/Catalogs/Menu.png "[Menu]")